hpca-uji/ConvLIB/README.md

 ## How to cite
 Parallel GEMM-based Convolutions for Deep Learning on Multicore ARM and RISC-V Architectures.
 Héctor Martínez, Sandra Catalán, Adrián Castelló, and Enrique S. Quintana-Ortí.
-Parallel GEMM-Based Convolutions for Deep Learning on Multicore Arm and Risc-V Architectures.
 J. of Systems Architecture, 2023.
 Under review.
 Available at SSRN: https://ssrn.com/abstract=4676008 or http://dx.doi.org/10.2139/ssrn.4676008